HLN Meets North East Musician: Jodie Nicholson

 Who would you say are some of your biggest musical influences?

 Laura Marling, Lucy Rose, Daughter, Pink Floyd and Bombay Bicycle Club.

-There’s also a local musician from Sunderland called Paul Liddell who I saw live many times in my teens.
+There’s also a local, North East musician from Sunderland called Paul Liddell who I saw live many times in my teens.
 He’s incredible – he sounds exactly the same (if not better) live than he does in his albums.
 You can tell that he’s really honed his craft.
 He inspired me massively to start writing my own music.

 How or when did you first realise you had a talent for music?

 I’ve loved music from a young age.
 I remember going around telling my friends in primary school about Kelly Clarkson, Pink and Avril Lavigne!
 I wouldn’t say I’ve always known I had a ‘talent’ for music, but one year in secondary school I entered our yearly talent competition.
 Nobody knew I sang because I was a pretty quiet kid, but I sang ‘Mama Do’ by Pixie Lott and won the competition!
 Since then I think I was labelled as ‘the singer’.
 It’s so random, but I think that opened a huge door for me and gave me the confidence to sing and play music.